arixnetwork/MotionMuse/README.md

     sys.exit(1)
 ```

 This completes all files with installation instructions.
-The project is now ready for deployment to your cPanel hosting at linkparty.info!
+The project is now ready for deployment to your cPanel hosting!